- Squamous cell carcinoma (SCC) is a common type of skin cancer that occurs on your skin in places where you’ve been exposed to sun.

 - a red, raised sore around your anus or genitals

 If you think you might have an SCC, see your doctor.
-They may send you to see a dermatologist (a doctor who specialises in skin).
+They may send you to see a dermatologist (a skin specialist).

-If you go to the dermatologist, they will examine you and may take a small sample from the sore to test in the lab.
+If you go to a dermatologist, they will examine you and may take a small sample from the sore to test in the lab.
 This is known as a biopsy.

-It is usually possible to completely remove an SCC.
-The best type of treatment for you will depend on the size of the SCC and where it is.
+It is usually possible to completely remove your SCC.
+The best type of treatment for you will depend on the size and location of your SCC.

 After treatment, you will need follow-up appointments with your doctor.
 You will be at greater risk of developing another skin cancer, so it’s more important than ever to protect your skin from the sun.

-Not all sores on the skin are skin cancer.
-But if you do develop a skin cancer, the earlier it is treated, the better the outcome for you.
+Not all sores on your skin are skin cancer.
+But if you do develop skin cancer, the earlier it is treated, the better your outcome.

 - you have a sore that doesn't heal in 2 months

 - you notice a new and unusual looking spot

 - your existing spot changes in colour, size or shape